Categories

 My role is to combine the needs of industrial design and applied mathematics.
 At this interface, I developed and designed the GEMS software, which is now used more widely at IRT Saint Exupéry, outside and beyond our borders.
 In addition, the strategy followed for its open source implementation allowed us to be associated with the European project Madeleine.
 I’ve just got back from the AIAA Aviation Forum[6], where we saw that GEMS was acknowledged as a major contributor to MDO methods applied to industry.

-What results are expected by the project members?
+What results have been obtained and are expected by the project members?

 We have written a dozen publications to consolidate our academic recognition and offer the visibility necessary to initiate new collaborations.